simyy/SimServer/README.md

-# simpleServer
+# simserver

->This is a simple web server writing in C on Linux.
+This is a simple web server writing in C on Linux.

->Build in 2013, Copyright Xianda Yu, Based on Paul Griffiths 1999.
+Build in 2013, Copyright Xianda Yu, Based on Paul Griffiths 1999.

->Using socket to build a web server in c, and multiprocess to handle with some requests at the same time.
+Using socket to build a web server in c, and multiprocess to handle with some requests at the same time.

-## Install
+## install

-istall command:
+Install command,

 ```
 make
 ```

-clean unsource file:
+Clean unsource file,
 ```
 make clean
 ```

-## Update log
+## update log

 * 2013/11/19 :
   * dd memory pool function.
   * fix bug in pool.